jordibalcellss/terraform-kvm/README.md

 ## Configuration

 `main.tf` holds the specification for our deployment.
-The files under `examples` can be renamed and used to that purpose straight away.
+The files under `examples/` can be renamed and used to that purpose straight away.

 ### Input variables